 Do I really have to say this?
 Save the stuff that talks about your product for your own website, or later in the nurture game.
 The goal of content syndication is to identify new prospects who haven’t heard of you but are researching a problem you might be able to solve for.
 So, serve them up some helpful information and tools first before you start selling them your stuff.

-Learn more about content syndication done right – grab a copy of Integrate's newest resource: "Getting Started with 3rd-Party Demand Gen: A Guide to Scaling Revenue."
+Learn more about content syndication done right – grab a copy of Integrate's resource: "Getting Started with 3rd-Party Demand Gen: A Guide to Scaling Revenue."

 4. Using analyst reports too early